JazmawiRami/Bitbank/README.md

 ## How to Compile
 Use GCC:
 bash:
-gcc *.c libprog2.a -o main -lm
+gcc *.c libprog2.a -o cbitbank -lm

 ## How to Run
-./main
+./cbitbank